MatthewHarris01/bamazon-cli/README.md

 push to backup current code base.
 Customer module 100% complete, inentory is successfully updated after a confirmed purchase.
 For a variety of reasons upating the Sales table has been abandoned.
 # Version 1.0
 removed some extraneous files.
 This is a 100% complete version of the customer shopping module.
+# Version 1.1 -- fixes the issue where the program did not completely terminate and return control of the terminal window, th problem was caused bya missing "return" statement.

 # Known Issues
 Choosing "Start Over" or "continue shopping" at the end of the purchase process results in a mysql time-out error for the mysql query that selects products from the database